ucsd-ccbb/qiimp/docs/index.rst

-Metadata Wizard Tutorial
+QIIMP Tutorial
 ==================

-This tutorial will walk you through the creation of a metadata template using Metadata Wizard.
+This tutorial will walk you through the creation of a metadata template using QIIMP.

 Home Screen
 ------------------